 On a yearly basis, the PDE examines accommodations policies and current research to ensure that valid, acceptable accommodations are available for students.
-Three accommodations manuals for Pennsylvania assessments titled Accommodations Guidelines for Students with IEPs and Students with 504 Plans, Accommodations Guidelines for Students without IEPs or 504 Plans, and Accommodations Guidelines for English Language Learners were developed for use with the Keystone Exams.
-The manuals can be accessed by going to www.pdesas.org/Assessment/Keystone and selecting the corresponding document under the Test Accommodations section.
+Three accommodations manuals for Pennsylvania assessments titled Accommodations Guidelines for Students with IEPs and Students with 504 Plans, Accommodations Guidelines for Students without IEPs or 504 Plans, and Accommodations Guidelines for English Learners were developed for use with the Keystone Exams.
+The PDE guideline manuals can be accessed by going to www.education.pa.gov.
 For more information about the general on-screen testing aids available to students taking the online mode of delivery, see Chapter Two.